Missional Community Practices – Life Transformation Groups

 What have you found to be effective in these kinds of groups?

-25 replies on “Missional Community Practices – Life Transformation Groups”
+25 responses to “Missional Community Practices – Life Transformation Groups”

 First, can I use your version of the LTG cards you have here?
 Also, (and I don’t know if you’ve dealt with this at the Austin Stone) I’m looking for some sort of precedent for transforming a church that has a few “small groups” (ranging from bible studies to prayer groups to social gatherings) into a church of missional communities.
 Any resources or stories that direction?